uptonking/note4yaoo/lib-collab-crdt-examples.md

   - [yjs_testcase.ts](https://gist.github.com/josephg/88c006724435a61afaec5ff3f1bacd87)

 - https://github.com/kindone/text-versioncontrol
-  - provides version and concurrency control for text editing
+  - provides version and concurrency control for text editing based on OT(Operational Transformation) and CRDT(Conflict-free Replicated Data Type) ideas
-  - utilizes Quill's Delta representation in JSON.
+  - Text-VersionControl utilizes Quill's Delta representation in JSON.
   - Text-VersionControl borrows Quill Delta's representation and many of its method names but does not behave the same in a few cases.

 - https://github.com/disordinary/crdtstring